Obsessive compulsive disorder (OCD)

 With a population of 7.3 million, mental health problems are not uncommon in Hong Kong.
 For a high-tempo, action-packed and densely populated city like Hong Kong, the challenges we are facing are immense and multi-faceted.
 According to the Hong Kong Mental Morbidity Survey 2010-2013, the prevalence of common mental disorders among Chinese adults aged between 16 and 75 was 13.3%.

-Performing compulsions are thought to be a means of getting rid of these uncomfortable feelings and so OCD becomes reinforced.
-If a person reduces their anxiety by washing their hands after touching a “contaminated” door knob, the relief sends a false message that the door knob was harmful.
-The compulsive behaviour is then felt to be the thing that brings relief, and so the cycle goes round again.
+Compulsions reinforce OCD.
+If a person reduces anxiety by washing their hands after touching a “contaminated” door knob, the relief sends a false message that the door knob was harmful.
+The compulsive behaviour is then felt to be the thing that brings relief, and the cycle goes round again.

-We all have unwanted or unpleasant thoughts at times, but in OCD sufferers these thoughts become very persistent and start to dominate our normal thinking patterns.
+We all have unwanted or unpleasant thoughts at times, but in OCD, these thoughts dominate normal thinking patterns.

-- fear of harming yourself or others by mistake
+- fear of harming yourself or others - either deliberately or by mistake

 - fear of contamination by disease, infection or an unpleasant substance